Reaper91309/matrix_multiplication_java/README.md

 # Matrix Multiplication in Java

 In this assignment, we will implement a Java program that can do matrix multiplicaiton.
-The program accepts two CSV filenames as input arguments and print the product in Numpy format.
+The program accepts two CSV filenames as input arguments and prints the product in Numpy format.
 The command of program is
 ```bash
 java MatrixMultiplication file1.csv file2.csv
 ```